Energy-Efficient Communication in the Presence of Synchronization Errors: Main Results

-Thus, from the lower and upper bounds in Theorem~\ref{thm:Chat_DMC}, we obtain the following corollary, showing that the loss due to synchronization errors is within a factor between $\mu/2$ and $\mu$. \begin{corollary} The insertion/{\allowbreak}deletion/{\allowbreak}substitution channel consisting of an $\IDC(\mu,\sigma^2)$ concatenated with a $\DMC(W)$ has capacity per unit cost $\hat{C}(\mu,\sigma^2, W)$ satisfying
+Thus, from the lower and upper bounds in Theorem~\ref{thm:Chat_DMC}, we obtain the following corollary, showing that the loss due to synchronization errors is within a factor between $\mu/2$ and $\mu$. \begin{corollary} The duplication/{\allowbreak}deletion/{\allowbreak}substitution channel consisting of a $\DDC(\mu,\sigma^2)$ concatenated with a $\DMC(W)$ has capacity per unit cost $\hat{C}(\mu,\sigma^2, W)$ satisfying